News media phone hacking scandal reference lists: Otherwise involved in phone hacking scandal

-Payments

 Publications mentioned in the ICO report

 This is a list of newspapers and magazines listed in the Information Commissioner's Office (ICO) report of May 2006 titled What Price Privacy?.
 The publications are listed in order of the number of pieces of data each paid a private investigator for.

 This report presented what had been learned from the ICO investigation named Operation Motorman, which was begun in 2002.
 "Information Commissioner Richard Thomas ... revealed that hundreds of journalists may have illegally bought private information and named a list of newspapers and magazines using one particular information agency...
 Numerous invoices [were found] addressed to newspapers and magazines which detailed prices for providing the journalists with personal information ...
 Here is the table listing the [name of the publication] followed by number of pieces of data paid for and the number of journalists involved."